 Because we live in a climate that has freezing temperatures in the winter months, sprinklers need to have water drained down from the exposed pipes to prevent bursting pipes.
 We also recommend having a professional winterization completed, where all of the water is blown out of the underground pipes and sprinkler components as well, to increase the life of your system.

 Winterizations are completed in October each year.
-Nature’s Helper offers Express and Full-Service winterization.
+Nature’s Helper is a sprinkler company near you that offers Express and Full-Service winterization.

 We Work with Your Busy Schedule

 We make it easy for you.
 You don’t even need to be home when we winterize your lawn sprinklers, as long as your sprinkler system water supply has been turned off and the inside drain has been opened.

 Our Express Winterization makes it easy on you – you don’t even have to be home when we winterize your system!
 Homeowners simply turn off the water line that “feeds” your sprinklers and put a bucket under the drain valve and open it.
 We will take care of the rest, with an industrial air compressor to blow all of the water out of the underground sprinkler lines.
 We will also drain the water out of the backflow device and copper pipes that are above ground.

 How to Turn Off Your Sprinkler System’s Water Supply for the Season